Lou Lamoriello: New Jersey Devils (1987–2015)

+After YankeeNets bought the Devils in 2000, Lamoriello was named chairman and CEO of the Devils, as well as vice-chairman and CEO of the then co-owned New Jersey Nets.
+He dropped the chairmanship of the Devils and resigned his posts on the Nets after Jeffrey Vanderbeek bought the Devils from YankeeNets in 2004.
+For the most part, McMullen, Vanderbeek and most recent owner Josh Harris left the Devils' operations in Lamoriello's hands.
+On May 4, 2015, the Devils announced that Lamoriello had handed his general manager post to Ray Shero, though Lamoriello remained as team president for a few more months.

 Toronto Maple Leafs (2015–2018)

 On July 23, 2015, Lamoriello resigned from the New Jersey Devils to accept the general manager position with the Toronto Maple Leafs.
-For the first time in his NHL career, Lamoriello did not have the final say in hockey matters; he reported to Maple Leafs president Brendan Shanahan, who was the first player Lamoriello drafted as an NHL general manager in the 1987 NHL Entry Draft.
+For the first time in his NHL career, Lamoriello did not have the final say in hockey matters; he reported to Maple Leafs president Brendan Shanahan, who was the first player Lamoriello drafted as an NHL general manager in the 1987 NHL entry draft.
 On April 30, 2018, Shanahan informed Lamoriello that he would no longer continue as general manager, but would remain with the organization as a special advisor.
 Shanahan stated that Lamoriello's contract called for him to be general manager for three years before making a transition to an advisory role.

 Much as he did in New Jersey, Lamoriello helped rebuild a previously moribund team.
 The Leafs had only made the playoffs once in ten years, but rebounded to make the playoffs in his last two seasons as general manager.
 Notable moves he made in Toronto include drafting Auston Matthews and trading for netminder Frederik Andersen.

 New York Islanders (2018–2025)

 On May 22, 2018, Lamoriello was hired by the New York Islanders as their president of hockey operations.
 On June 5, 2018, Lamoriello fired head coach Doug Weight and general manager Garth Snow and named himself general manager.
 On June 21, Lamoriello would go on to sign Barry Trotz as head coach fresh off a Stanley Cup victory, and a subsequent resignation from the Washington Capitals.

 On October 21, 2022, Lamoriello became the first octogenarian general manager of an NHL franchise.

-On April 22, 2025, the Islanders announced they would not renew Lamoriello’s contract for the 2025–26 season.
+On April 22, 2025, the Islanders announced they would not renew Lamoriello's contract for the 2025–26 season.